lookingForAJob/digital-cv/README.md

 [Norton 360](https://apps.apple.com/us/app/norton-360/id1278474169) provides Dark Web Monitoring, Device Security, Wi-Fi Security alerts, Secure VPN, and Web Protection.

 - Achieved rating of **⭐️⭐️⭐️⭐️4.7** on the app store
-- Refactored and revamped onboarding experience to offer in-app purchase of multiple subscription options
+- Refactored and revamped onboarding experience to offer in-app purchase of multiple subscription options, increasing sales potential by 300% (2.0 release)
-- Built the main dashboard to summarize the most important alerts for users
+- Built the main dashboard to summarize the most important alerts for users (1.8 release)
-- Designed a process for continuous localization
+- Designed a process for continuous localization, contributing to faster and more predictable releases
 - _**Technologies used:**_ Git, Jenkins, Objective-C, RxSwift, Swinject, Swift, XCode

 [Norton Ad Blocker](https://apps.apple.com/us/app/norton-ad-blocker/id1045186459) provides unwanted content blocking on Safari or SFSafariViewController.

 - Achieved rating of **⭐️⭐️⭐️⭐️4.6** on the app store
-- Modernized the UI
+- Modernized the UI (1.2 Release)
 - _**Technologies used:**_ Git, Jenkins, Swift, XCode

 ### **Senior Software Engineer** @ Symantec _(Apr 2016 - Nov 2019)_

 [Norton Mobile Security](https://us.norton.com/mobile-security-for-ios) (now Norton 360) provides device security, Wi-Fi security alerts, and web protection.

-- Implemented in-app purchase for a single subscription
+- Created a new revenue stream by implementing the app's first in-app purchase for a single subscription
 - Developed a white-label app for a global partner
 - Built the Web Protection feature UI and integrated with the on-device VPN extension
 - Designed the architecture to allow a license driven multi-feature app that can have a varying feature set depending on the user entitlement